THE BLOG

 Written by Natasha Kiemel-Incorvaia, Registered Psychologist (PSY0001977411)

-This experience, sometimes described as feeling tired but wired, is more common than many women realise.
+This pattern turns up regularly in my work with women.
 According to the Australian Bureau of Statistics National Study of Mental Health and Wellbeing, women are significantly more likely than men to experience high or very high psychological distress (19% of women compared with 12% of men), and more likely than men to have a 12-month anxiety disorder (21.1% compared with 13.3%) [1].

 If you have caught yourself thinking "I can't keep doing days like this", you are in the right place.